Conquest (1983 film): Plot

-The next morning, Mace confronts Ocron in her lair and the bow suddenly flies out of her hands, and into his.
-He takes on all of Ocron's surviving werewolves, shooting them with his magic arrows from the bow.
-Mace fires a magic arrow at Ocron, which penetrates her mask, revealing the hideously ugly face of a ghoul atop her smooth, nubile body.
-As Ocron dies, her dead body transforms into a wolf, which runs off into the wilderness with the white wolf Zora.
-The final scene has Mace, alone again, walking into the wild to continue Ilias's quest to rid the land of evil.
+The next morning, Mace confronts Ocron in her lair.
+The bow soon flies out of her hands, and into his.
+He takes on all of Ocron's werewolves, shooting them with magic arrows.
+One arrow penetrates Ocron's mask, revealing the face of a ghoul atop her human body.
+Ocron dies, and her corpse transforms into a wolf, which runs off into the wilderness with the wolf Zora.
+Mace decides to continue Ilias's quest to rid the land of evil.